aws-amplify/docs/cli-toolchain/cognito-triggers.md

 This trigger allows you to define a Cognito group to which a user will be added upon registration.

-Please note that you will need to create the Cognito group manually.
+The trigger will check for the existence of the group in your User Pool, and will create the group if it is not present.

 ### Email Domain Filtering (blacklist) and Email Domain Filtering (whitelist)